Learn to create a scrolling table of data range to use filters without changing the data range. Here are the steps:

 Step 4: Sort Data

-- Once the Table is created, you can sort data without sorting them on the original data range.
+- Once the table is created, you can sort data in the table without affecting the original data range.

-- Select on Salary, and you can sort them Ascending or Descending without disturbing the original data range.
+- Select Current Price to sort by price, and you can sort them in ascending or descending order without altering the original data range.